maumitabhaumik/maumitabhaumik.github.io/index.md

 - Abstract accepted for a Poster at [_11th Biennial Experimental Pragmatics Conference_](https://www.xprag2025.com/home) at the University of Cambridge.
 - Manuscript accepted for publication in [_First Language_](https://journals.sagepub.com/home/fla).
-- Paper accepted for a Talk in the main session at [_Sinn und Bedeutung 30_](https://vicom.info/sub30/).
+- Abstract accepted for a Talk in the main session at [_Sinn und Bedeutung 30_](https://vicom.info/sub30/).
-- Paper accepted for a Talk at [_XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_](https://sites.google.com/view/nicolegotzner/emmy-noether-project/workshop) at ZAS.
+- Abstract accepted for a Talk at [_XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_](https://sites.google.com/view/nicolegotzner/emmy-noether-project/workshop) at ZAS.
-- Paper accepted for a Lightning Talk at [_Amsterdam Colloquium 2024_](https://events.illc.uva.nl/AC/AC2024/Conference/).
+- Abstract accepted for a Lightning Talk at [_Amsterdam Colloquium 2024_](https://events.illc.uva.nl/AC/AC2024/Conference/).

 &nbsp;